Table of Contents[Hide][Show]

 2. Guards Against Viral Respiratory Infections Thanks to Vitamin C

-Guava reduces mucus, helps ease sore throats, and keep the respiratory tract free from infection.
-(3) The vitamin C content does wonders for the body when you’re experiencing viral infections like the common cold, but guava’s iron content acts as the last nail in the coffin.
-(3)
+Guava reduces mucus, helps ease sore throats, and keeps the respiratory tract free from infection.
+The vitamin C content does wonders for the body when you’re experiencing viral infections like the common cold, but guava’s iron content acts as the last nail in the coffin.

 Drink the guava leaves as tea, too, for that extra guava power.
-(4) Guava leaves are full of antioxidants, anti-inflammatory agents, and antibacterials which are great for fighting off viral respiratory infections.
+Guava leaf extract is full of antioxidants, anti-inflammatory agents, and antibacterials which are great for fighting off viral respiratory infections.

 3. Promotes Better Eyesight Due to Its Vitamin A Content